-The right of an individual to know when and to whom personal data are disclosed.
+The right of an individual to know when and to whom disclose personal data.
 In some European constitutions, the right to informational self- determination is understood to be part of basic rights to freedom, which are inviolable.

 Fischer-Hübner, S. (2011).
 Online Privacy: Towards Informational Self-Determination on the Internet (Dagstuhl Perspectives Workshop 11061).
 Dagstuhl Perspectives Workshop 11061.
 [Link]